 Albert Uderzo was born as the son of Italian immigrants in France.
 He made his first acquaintance with comics through the 'Mickey Mouse' strip in Le Pétit Parisien.
-In 1940, when he was only thirteen years old, Uderzo was employed by the Paris Publishing Society, where he learned the basics of the trade: designing text and letters, and editing photographs.
+In 1940, when he was only thirteen years old, Uderzo was employed by the Société Parisienne d'Édition, where he learned the basics of the trade: designing text and letters, and editing photographs.
 His first illustration, a parody on Aesop's fables, was published in magazine Junior, around the same time that he met the great comic artist Calvo.

 from Bonnes Soirées (1953)

-Signing his work Al Uderzo (which sounded more American), he created several comics for magazine O.K. including 'Arys Buck', 'Le Prince Rollin' and 'Belloy l'Invulnérable'.
-In 1949, Uderzo became reporter and illustrator for France Dimanche, and he was one of the artists of the vertical comic strip section 'Le Crime ne Paie pas' for France-Soir.
+Signing his work Al Uderzo (which sounded more American), he created several comics for magazine O.K. shortly afterwards, including 'Arys Buck', 'Le Prince Rollin' and 'Belloy l'Invulnérable'.
+In 1949, Uderzo became reporter and illustrator for France Dimanche through Yves Chéron's International Press agency, and he was one of the illustrators of the vertical comic strip section 'Le Crime ne Paie pas' by Paul Gordeaux for France-Soir.

 Captain Marvel Jr. (dutch version, Bravo 1950)

-By 1950, while Uderzo was drawing 'Captain Marvel Jr.' for magazine Bravo!, he met Georges Troisontaines, the agent of the Brussels-based World's Press syndicate, who introduced him artists like Victor Hubinon, Eddy Paape and Mitacq, as well as writer Jean-Michel Charlier, with whom he relaunched 'Belloy' in magazine La Wallonie.
-Around the same time, he got in touch with René Goscinny, with whom he would start a world-famous collaboration.
+By 1950, while Uderzo was drawing 'Captain Marvel Jr.' for magazine Bravo!, he met Georges Troisfontaines, the agent of the Brussels-based World's Press syndicate, who introduced him artists like Victor Hubinon, Eddy Paape and MiTacq, as well as writer Jean-Michel Charlier, with whom he relaunched 'Belloy' in magazine La Wallonie.
+Around the same time, he got in touch with René Goscinny, with whom he would start a fruitful collaboration.

 In November 1951, the first joint work of Uderzo and Goscinny, a feature on savoir-vivre, was pulished in women's weekly Bonnes Soirées.
 Their next creations were 'Jehan Pistolet' and 'Luc Junior' for La Libre Junior.
 They also came up with a character for the aimed at American market, the Indian 'Oumpah-Pah'.
 The idea did not work out, and ended up in the drawer.
 For now.